top of page

 CBB STATION

 The first feeding station on the UWSP campus is up and running!
-The CBB Feeding Station features black oil sunflower seeds and thistle seeds.
+The CBB Feeding Station features black oil sunflower seeds, suet, and sometimes thistle seeds.
 It is around the northwest corner of the CBB, tucked in a trio of conifers and visible from both outdoors and inside the CBB itself (from the cafe / lecture hall area windows).

-Species observed so far: house finch, black-capped chickadee, American goldfinch; nearby, white-winged crossbill
+Species observed so far: house finch, black-capped chickadee, American goldfinch, northern cardinal; nearby, white-winged crossbill, song sparrow, house sparrow, mourning dove

 IMG_3960.HEIC

-The Parkway Picnic Feeding Station features black oil sunflower seeds, thistle seeds, and a block of suet.
-It is just north of Maria Dr. from Reserve Street, across from the UWSP parking Lot S, visible from the Green Circle trail.
+The Parkway Picnic Feeding Station features black oil sunflower seeds, thistle seeds, and/or a block of suet.
+It is just north of Maria Dr. from Reserve Street, across from the UWSP parking Lot S, visible from the Green Circle trail and just uphill of the Parkway covered picnic area.

-Species observed so far: black-capped chickadee; nearby, dark-eyed junco, northern cardinal
+Species observed so far: black-capped chickadee; nearby, dark-eyed junco, northern cardinal, white-breasted nuthatch

 bottom of page